seanyoon777/simuLayout/README.md

 </p>
 While diving into the topic, I came across a shockingly long list of such tragedies, from the 1990 Mecca tragedy in Saudi Arabia with 2,300 lost lives to the 1989 Hillsborough disaster that took 97.
 Shockingly, even events as familiar to us as Black Friday sales see similar incidents in large retail stores.

-Back in 2019, my friends and I had drafted a crowd collapse simulation paper using multi-agent simulations ([available HERE](https://www.seanyoonbio.com/_files/ugd/577e3b_b281bd087e224daca0bd597c9abb0c5f.pdf)) as part of a mathematical modelling competition.
+In 2019, my friends and I had drafted a crowd collapse simulation paper using multi-agent simulations ([available HERE](https://www.seanyoonbio.com/_files/ugd/577e3b_b281bd087e224daca0bd597c9abb0c5f.pdf)) as part of a mathematical modelling competition.
 With the fresh pain of the recent Halloween incident, I was compelled to revisit our work and develop a more robust software to predict crowd movements in navigation environments (scenarios where agents have obstacles and destinations).

 ## User Input and Example Output
 The software will return a gif simulation in your directory, with a randomly generated SLURM-job-id-esque `unique_id` to avoid confusion.
 The simulation will look something like this: